-“Oval or almond nails will definitely make your hands look longer and more slender, but again you need length for that,” Thomas says.
+“Oval or almond nails will definitely make your hands look longer and more slender, but again you need length for that,” Thomas adds.
 “Always think length versus width.
 You want your nail to be longer than the widest point of your width.”
-As for filing, Thomas likes to round the edges and taper the nails in at the sides ever so slightly to make the nail beds appear longer.
+As for filing, Thomas likes to round the edges and taper the nails in at the sides ever-so-slightly to make the nail beds appear longer.

 Next up, cuticles.
 Three words: Push them back.
 “Not too hard, but once they're softened, you can get some extra length from the rear of the nail as well,” Thomas says.
-Soften them with a cuticle remover like Julep Vanish Cuticle Softener & Remover ($18), and gently push them back with an Orange Wood Stick ($3 for 100-pack).
-Just stay away from the cuticle scissors, which will inevitably leave the skin surrounding your nails red and irritated (not part of what we’re going for here).
+Soften them with a cuticle remover like Supernail's Cuticle Softener and Remover ($20) and gently push them back with an Orange Wood Stick ($3 for 100-pack).

 "And always make sure to polish as far back to the cuticle as possible," Thomas says.

-Color choice makes a big difference.
+Color choice can make a big difference.
 Thomas says the key is to avoid anything that’ll bring out the red in your skin tone.
 Instead, choose colors that complement your undertones.
-If you have warm, golden undertones, stay away from purples and grays, and opt for corals and warm reds (like OPI’s hard-to-find shade Monsooner or Later).
-If you have cooler, blue undertones, pick a cool red (like OPI’s Nail Lacquer, $8, in Malaga Wine) and stay away from turquoise shades.
+If you have warm, golden undertones, stay away from purples and grays.
+Instead, opt for corals like OPI's Toucan Can Do It If You Try, and warm reds, like Color So Hot it Berns (both $13).
+If you have cooler, blue undertones, pick a cool red like OPI’s Malaga Wine ($11), and stay away from turquoise shades.